mzgol/grunt-ng-annotate/README.md

 ### separator

+Concatenated files will be joined on this string.

-Type: `String`
+Type: `string`

 Default: `grunt.util.linefeed`

-Concatenated files will be joined on this string.
+If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon ';' as the separator.

 ### sourceMap